gnuton/vitasdk-docker-testapp-trevis/README.md

     tags: true
 ```
 Here the only thing you need to change is the hello_cpp_world.vpk with the name of your vpk/skprx or whatever file.
-To allow TravisCI to upload releases you must create a GH_TOKEN variable in the travisCI Buuild and fill it with the token you can get from your [github](https://github.com/settings/tokens).
+To allow TravisCI to upload releases you must create a GH_TOKEN variable in the travisCI Buuild and fill it with the token you can get from your [github](https://github.com/settings/tokens) as described in the step 7 of basic setup.

 ### Create releases
 Just tag your commit and push it to github..
 TravisCI will take care of the rest.